Our teachers are inspired by the simple yet transformative power of yoga. They practice it, study it, teach it, live it and love it!

 Out of desperation, I started practicing yoga in 1992 to try to cure my "bad back" - the result of many years of riding airplanes, working too late, and getting little exercise.
 It worked!
 Yoga quickly became a "must have" for me...the thing I needed that made all the other things better.
 Eventually, I chucked my consulting career to become a certified Bikram and Baptiste Vinyasa yoga teacher.
 We opened Om on the Range and now I use my University of Illinois engineering degree and my Booth MBA a bit differently.
 I grew up on the southside and I get great joy out of bringing Chicago’s “regular guys” along on this journey.

-Liz’s love for yoga began in 2002 when she walked into her first class at a local YMCA in Boston.
-Not long after, she discovered Baptiste Power Vinyasa Yoga in Cambridge, MA.
-At first, she was drawn to the practice because of the great counterbalance it provided to all the running she was doing.
-Liz quickly noticed improvement in posture and increasing flexibility and strength, but she also started to notice a sense of fulfillment, peace and purpose that deepened each time she returned to her mat.
-In 2007, she began teaching at Om on the Range.
-Liz has completed Baptiste Level 1 and 2 training to become an Associate Baptiste Vinyasa teacher.
-Yoga continues to reveal truth and love in her life.
-Liz is thankful and humbled to be able to share her journey and love for yoga through teaching.
-As a teacher, a student and a human being, it is her intention to shine light on the power and beauty that exists within each of us.
+My love for yoga began in 2002 when I walked into my first class at a local YMCA in Boston.
+Not long after, I discovered Baptiste Power Vinyasa Yoga in Cambridge, MA.
+At first, I was drawn to the practice because it served as a great counterbalance to my love of running.
+Then I began to notice improvement in my posture, increasing flexibility & strength and a greater sense of fulfillment, peace and purpose that deepened each time I returned to my mat.
+In 2007, I began teaching at Om on the Range after completing Baptiste Level 1 and 2 training and becoming an Associate Baptiste Vinyasa teacher.
+Yoga continues to reveal truth and love in my life.
+I'm thankful and humbled to share my love of yoga through teaching.
+As a teacher, a student and a human being, my intention is to shine light on the power and beauty that exists within each of us.

-After taking her first hot yoga class in her hometown of Boston in 2002, Leah left feeling energized and open, and thought: I want to feel this way all the time!
-Wanting to sustain this new vitality, she returned to college in Chicago the very next day and walked into Om on the Range — she's been practicing ever since.
-Yoga has become a part of her, as she brings that same mindfulness and grounding found on her mat to life.
-Leah has completed Baron Baptiste’s Level I and 2 training to become an Associate Baptiste Vinyasa teacher.
-She also received both her undergraduate and graduate degrees from Northwestern University and knows she could not have achieved these milestones, as well as others, if she hadn't found yoga.
+After taking my first hot yoga class in my hometown of Boston in 2002, I left feeling energized and open, and thought: I want to feel this way all the time!
+Wanting to sustain this new vitality, I returned to college in Chicago the next day and walked into Om on the Range — I've been practicing ever since.
+Yoga has become a part of who I am.
+I bring the same mindfulness and grounding found on my mat to my life.
+I've completed Baron Baptiste’s Level I and 2 training to become an Associate Baptiste Vinyasa teacher.
+My undergraduate and graduate degrees are from Northwestern University and I know that I could not have achieved these milestones, as well as others, if I hadn't found yoga.

 I've found that life is fluid and change inevitable.
 However, my practice has been a constant place for me to find peace.
 To breathe and flow leaves me feeling cleared of any heaviness or clutter in my mind, body, and spirit.
 I feel blessed to have found that same space as a teacher.
 Guiding others through the practice has evolved as a path to lightness.
 My is hope is that I provide a space for students to connect with themselves and find their peace.